-The model ignores important differences in transmission rates, disease severity and economic costs between different groups, and only considers aggregate utility across the whole population.
-It is also important to consider how the costs both of the epidemic itself and of any interventions that are used are distributed across different across parts of the population \cite{silva2025ethical}, including different socioeconomic and ethnicity groups \cite{bedson2021review,zelner2022there}.
-Future work will address this by applying the cost-benefit framework developed in this study to stratified models (e.g. \cite{ma2021modeling,harris2025population,datta2025modelling}) that capture some of the heterogeneity in transmission rates, cost of infection, and cost of reducing contract rates.
+The model ignores important heterogeneities in transmission rates, disease severity and economic costs between different groups, and only considers aggregate utility across the whole population.
+It is also important to consider how the costs both of the epidemic itself and of any interventions that are used are distributed among different parts of the population \cite{silva2025ethical}, including different socioeconomic and ethnicity groups \cite{bedson2021review,zelner2022there}.
+Future work will address this by applying the cost-benefit framework developed in this study to stratified models (e.g. \cite{ma2021modeling,harris2025population,datta2025modelling}) that capture some of the heterogeneity in transmission rates, cost of infection, and cost of reducing contact rates.